Chapter in this post:

 It's hard to complain about the look of the protective cover.
 As with the iPhone, you have to swap a bit of optics for a protective function with every case.
 Even with the iPhone, I have no problems making compromises here if my iPhone survives unavoidable falls (photos: Sir Apfelot).

-If you read the opinions of other customers on Amazon, you will even find people who think that the MacBook is enhanced by the cover.
-I wouldn't go as far as I prefer Apple's sleek, elegant design to the "martial look" of the UAG case, but I would say: there are hardly any prettier cases that offer the same level of efficiency in protecting the laptop.
-And now we come to the protective function ...
+If you read through the opinions of other customers on Amazon, you will even find people who think that the MacBook is enhanced by the sleeve.
+I wouldn't go that far as I prefer Apple's sleek, elegant design to the "martial looks" of the UAG case, but I'd say there are few prettier cases that offer the same efficiency in laptop protection.
+And now we come to the protective function...

 With regard to the protection of the device, the UAG protective cover is beyond any doubt.
 The corners of the cover are made of a kind of rubber, which not only protects the corners, but also effectively absorbs impacts in the event of a fall.
 There are small rubber feet on the underside to prevent the MacBook from slipping off smooth surfaces.
 So you can put the MacBook on the hood of a car without worrying about it slipping off.